BinaryChaosTV/notes/POP_OS.md

 	3. Shader Pre-Caching -- Disable Pre-caching.
 It causes some games to take a long time to load, or not load at all.
 	4. Steam Play -- Enable Steam Play for all titles.
 Set to latest version of Proton.

+#### Adding a controller to Steam

+By default, Steam should detect when you plug in a USB controller.
+This is true for Xbox and PS4 controllers by default.
+However, if you're like me and have an obscure USB controller like a Pokken DX Hori controller for the Switch but use it for Retro gaming, then you may need to add it to the list of controllers for Steam.

+Plug in your USB gamepad and run the following command: `lsusb -v`.
+Find your gamepad, and pay close attention to the `idVendor` and the `idProduct`.
+Note down the 4 digits after the `0x`.

+Navigate to `/lib/udev/rules.d/60-steam-input.rules` and add the following to the file (You will need to run as root):

+    KERNEL=="hidraw*", ATTRS{idVendor}=="0f0d", ATTRS{idProduct}=="0092", MODE="0660", TAG+="uaccess"

+In my case, the `idVendor` and `idProduct` correspond to the PokkenDX Hori Controller.
+If your digits vary, then adjust as necessary.
+Save and close the file.
+Now we need to reload the udev rules.
+In terminal, run the following commands:

+    sudo udevadm control --reload-rules
+    sudo udevadm trigger

+If everything worked as planned, Steam should display a quick toast saying it's adding your gamepad.

 ## Social Media & Chat Applications

 ### Discord
 [Discord Website](https://discord.com/)